MicrosoftTCE/tce-fellows/projects/tja.md

 Future work should display these resources as a tab on the home page.
 The executive decision has been to list them separately until final versions are uploaded.

+## Data Viz
+All data & visualizations for the report are hosted in a Power BI Group Workspace titled, [John Farmer (CELA)'s direct reports](https://msit.powerbi.com/groups/3fc5767a-4b98-43f9-9b27-a9b36645f7da/contentlist/dashboards).
+You must first create a Power BI account and then be added to the workspace.
+Data sheets and reports can be downloaded directly from this workspace.